augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/internal.md

 * **Testing Framework Service** might call BSS API to load or retrieve test data.
 It could also possibly use direct DB access if in a test environment, but that breaks encapsulation, so likely API.
 * **Observability** might call an internal endpoint or DB to gather stats if not using metrics scraping.
 But given we have metrics endpoint (`/metrics` Prometheus) and health endpoints, Observability can poll those.
-* **Auth Service** or others typically don’t need to call BSS except possibly during tenant deletion (Auth might call BSS to ensure data cleaned up), but that could also be event-driven as described.
+* **Auth Service** or others typically don't need to call BSS except possibly during tenant deletion (Auth might call BSS to ensure data cleaned up), but that could also be event-driven as described.

 ## Shared Database Access Patterns

 In principle, all access to tenant data should go through BSS to enforce business logic and security.
 However, there might be some scenarios:

-* **Analytics Service**: If there’s a separate analytics or reporting service, it might have read-only credentials to query the underlying database for complex queries (since doing everything through API could be slow).
+* **Analytics Service**: If there's a separate analytics or reporting service, it might have read-only credentials to query the underlying database for complex queries (since doing everything through API could be slow).
 If so, it will need to respect the schema-per-tenant structure.
 For example, it might query across schemas by doing something like iterating schemas or using Postgres cross-schema queries.
 This is advanced and requires careful permissioning: likely there would be a special DB user with SELECT only on all tenant schemas, used by analytics jobs.
-BSS’s role is to ensure that user exists and has correct grants whenever a new schema is made.
+BSS's role is to ensure that user exists and has correct grants whenever a new schema is made.
 * **Backup/Restore**: A backup system might access the DB directly (dumping all schemas).
-That’s outside normal operations but worth noting.
+That's outside normal operations but worth noting.

 Thus, internal interfaces include possibly direct DB use by trusted systems, but those are read-only and controlled.
-BSS’s documentation might note that any such access should be coordinated (like if a schema is changed, an analytics query might break if not using dynamic SQL, etc., so better to use the API or events to be notified of changes).
+BSS's documentation might note that any such access should be coordinated (like if a schema is changed, an analytics query might break if not using dynamic SQL, etc., so better to use the API or events to be notified of changes).

 ## Retry Policies and Fallbacks

 For internal calls and events:

 * **Event Publish Failures**: If the message broker is down or fails to accept a message, BSS might retry a few times.
-If it’s not critical (like just a notification), it might drop after logging error.
+If it's not critical (like just a notification), it might drop after logging error.
 For critical events (like something another service absolutely needs), BSS could buffer and retry later or on startup.
 But a simpler approach: assume event infra is reliable, and log if not.
 * **Service Call Failures**:
-  * Validation Service: if down, BSS can’t validate schemas => likely return error to client (“Validation service unavailable, please try later” with a 503).
+  * Validation Service: if down, BSS can't validate schemas => likely return error to client ("Validation service unavailable, please try later" with a 503).
 Possibly implement a local basic validation as a fallback for syntax at least.
   * Auth Service: if token introspection or key fetch fails, BSS should also fail safe (perhaps deny access if cannot verify).
 If key fetching fails for encryption, as noted, might queue for later.
   * Task Service: if scheduling a job fails, BSS may try again or perform the task synchronously as a fallback, depending on context.

-**Timeouts**: BSS will have timeouts on outbound calls (e.g., if Auth or Validation doesn’t respond in 2 seconds, abort).
+**Timeouts**: BSS will have timeouts on outbound calls (e.g., if Auth or Validation doesn't respond in 2 seconds, abort).
 Also, a circuit breaker could be in place if a service is continuously failing.

 **Bulkhead**: Keep internal calls from blocking main threads.
 For instance, do them in async manner or background threads where possible (especially embedding generation or large tasks).